wattahay/cli-game-scripts/README.md

 * **Monsters** are double-lined red 'H's
 	* Monsters must be squished right against yellow or orange blocks
 * **Eggs** hatch into monsters
-	* Eggs must be pushed using green blocks, into yellow or orange blocks
+	* **To kill eggs**, they must be pushed into yellow/orange blocks, using green blocks
+	* New eggs might appear in the distance when Monsters swarm around you
 * Green blocks can be **pushed and pulled**
 * Yellow and orange blocks are immovable
 	* Orange blocks destroy/explode green blocks that are pushed into them.